coldstar1993/zkRollup-privacy-utxo/join_split_circuit.md

 In Anomix Network, `Anomix Rollup Processor Contract` store all the funds from L1.

-Each fund deposit or withdraw operation will trigger `Anomix Rollup Processor Contract` to recieve funds from L1 account or withdraw funds from `Anomix Rollup Processor Contract` account to recipient's L1 account.
+Each fund deposit or withdraw operation will trigger `Anomix Rollup Processor Contract` to recieve funds from operator's L1 account or withdraw funds from `Anomix Rollup Processor Contract` account to recipient's L1 account.

 And regarding fund transfer operations, funds circulation only happens inside L2 internally.